bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 @parent learn-react 8
 @outline 3

-@description Work with React's useState Hook to manage a component's state.
+@description Work with React’s useState Hook to manage a component’s state.

 @body